guisalmeida/guisalmeida.com/content/posts/2023-11-01-how-to-use-prototipes-in-react.md

 ---
-title: How to use prototipes in React
+title: How to use PropTypes in React
 description: PropTypes are a way to specify the type and shape of data that a React component should receive as props.
 date: 2021-11-01 03:41:00